 The Certificate of Recognition (COR) program encourages employers to create a health and safety management system that goes beyond current legal requirements.
-The voluntary program recognizes employers that are proactive about improving workplace safety, and dedicated to continual improvement.
-Currently they are 8 certifying partners in British Columbia that administer the COR program.
+The voluntary program recognizes employers that are proactive about improving workplace safety and dedicated to continual improvement.
+Currently, there are 8 certifying partners in British Columbia that administer the COR program.
 To be eligible for COR, the employer must demonstrate that it has implemented an effective health and safety management system by conducting and passing an audit using an approved audit instrument.
 An external auditor approved by a certifying partner conducts the audit using an approved audit protocol.

 The BC Forest Safety Council (BCCSA), BC Construction Safety Alliance (BCCSA) and Energy Safety Canada are certifying partners that Free Spirit Ventures Inc. Health & Safety Consultants are qualified to perform External Audits on.

 The BC forest sector developed SAFE Companies (Safety Accord Forestry Enterprise) as a prequalification safety initiative required to bid on forestry work in BC and ensure a minimum standard of safety in all forestry workplaces.

 Forestry workers and/or employers in the BC forest or forest product sectors are eligible to become SAFE certified.
 It takes commitment, completion of training, and a sufficient safety management system (with successful audit) to become a SAFE certified company.
 Once a company becomes SAFE certified, the BCFSC will automatically determine if your company meets WorkSafeBC’s COR requirements and if your company is eligible to receive the COR incentive payment.

 There are three different audits, each one best suited to the needs of a particular size of company.
 The bigger the company, the more significant the audit requirements to match increased risks.